-Michigan ranks 13th among states and provinces with markers in this database.
-The United States of America is a state in the United States of America located in the American Midwest.
+Michigan ranks 11th among states and provinces with markers in this database.
+Michigan is a state in the United States of America located in the American Midwest.
 It is also in the Great Lakes region.
 Michigan is some 97 thousand square miles in size with a population of around 10 million people.
 The state is divided into 83 counties and all of them have entries in this database.
-In Michigan we have discovered historical markers in 516 cities and towns lying in 544 different ZIP Codes.
+In Michigan we have discovered historical markers in 564 cities and towns lying in 586 different ZIP Codes.

 The first Michigan marker in the database, Lake Shore Drive Bridge / Eagle River, was added May 4, 2007.
 It was photographed in Eagle River in Keweenaw County and was erected in 1991.
 The last one added was submitted on February 6, 2023, and titled John and Eva Porter Estate.
 It is near East Jordan in Charlevoix County and had been erected in 1999.
 Keeping in mind that the erection date of many markers in the database is not known, the earliest historical marker we know of in Michigan was erected in 1870.
 It was this one: Adrian Civil War Memorial, and one of our correspondents found it in Adrian in Lenawee County on September 24, 2021.

 Michiganders don’t want to forget their Industry and Commerce history.
 How do we know?
-Because there are more historical markers in the database from Michigan about Industry and Commerce—930 of them—than about any other historical topic.
-It is followed by Settlements and Settlers with 756 markers.
+Because there are more historical markers in the database from Michigan about Industry and Commerce—1,037 of them—than about any other historical topic.
+It is followed by Settlements and Settlers with 872 markers.

 The first marker added to the database with the Industry and Commerce topic was Four Flags Hotel, added July 11, 2007.
 It had been erected in 1990 in Niles in Berrien County.
-The last one submitted was submitted on February 6, 2023, and titled John and Eva Porter Estate.
-It had been erected in Clare in Clare County.
+The last one submitted also was submitted on February 6, 2023, and titled John and Eva Porter Estate.
+It had been erected in 1999 near East Jordan in Charlevoix County.
 The earliest marker erected with the Industry and Commerce topic that we have listed was erected in 1920.
 It is Vicksburg's First Mill, found in Vicksburg in Kalamazoo County on September 24, 2013.

 What is the most interesting historical marker in Michigan?
 What we know is that The Iron Brigade / The Twenty-Fourth Michigan Volunteer Infantry Regiment is the most viewed entry in the database from Michigan since it was added in 2007.
 It is located in New Buffalo in Berrien County.
-This year so far, the most viewed Michigander entry is located in Muskegon in Muskegon County.
-It is Torrent House.
+This year so far, the most viewed Michigander entry is located near Cassopolis in Cass County.
+It is Captain Iven C. Kincheloe Memorial.

 Getting back to Wayne County, the first marker added to the database from there, 19th U.S. Infantry, was added December 4, 2008. in Detroit.
-The last one submitted was uploaded on January 17, 2022, and is titled James Smith House and was erected in 1991, in Detroit.
+The last one submitted was uploaded on January 31, 2023, and is titled Restoring Fair Lane Landscape, in Dearborn.
 The earliest marker erected in Wayne County that we have listed was erected in 1872.
 It was Soldiers and Sailors Memorial, found in Detroit on January 19, 2010.

 And finally the first, last, and oldest markers from Ann Arbor.
 The first: Washtenaw County War Memorial, was added January 20, 2010.
 It had been erected in 1914.
-The last: Phi Delta Theta Fraternity House added on January 2, 2022.
-It had been erected in 2006.
+The last: Alpha Delta Phi added on November 27, 2022.
+It had been erected in 2018.
 The earliest marker erected was erected in 1907: Nichols Arboretum, added on December 3, 2020.

 Then there are federal government agencies that put up historical markers, especially in national parks and other areas under their jurisdiction.
 And finally, there are the numerous public and private organizations and individuals that erect markers.
 Some do this as a continual endeavor, and others once in a while, to mark something, someone, or someplace they find important or interesting.
 When one of our correspondents comes across one that satisfies our criteria, we add it to the database.

 You’ll find that even the smallest, least populated, or most rural areas of Michigan have been marked with history.
-Check out Missaukee County, Luce County and Baraga County.
-We've only found one historical marker in each.
+Check out Ontonagon County, Missaukee County and Baraga County.
+We've only found two historical markers in the first and one in each of the other two.
 Visiting one or more of these parts of Michigan might make for a pleasant road trip, and maybe you’ll discover more historical markers while you’re there.
 If you do, perhaps you’ll take the time to photograph them and, when you get home, become an HMdb correspondent by adding them to the database.
 Happy Hunting!